jameshughes89/cs102/src/site/topic8-nested.rst

 * If we nest it within a class using the doubly linked structure, we can call it ``Node``, but give it ``next`` and ``previous``
 * And we will not introduce any ambiguity since the singly linked and doubly linked structure nodes are nested within their respective classes

+* We can achieve similar results with packages, but since the two classes are inextricably connected, nesting ``Node`` just makes sense

 Nesting in LinkedStack
 ======================